Lego Serious Play

 Lego Serious Play is a facilitation methodology developed at the Lego Group.
-Since 2010 it is available under an open source community-based model.
-Its goal is improving creative thinking and communication.
-People build with Lego bricks three-dimensional models of their ideas and tell stories about their models.
-Hence the name "serious play".
+Since 2010, it has been available under an open source community-based model.
+Its goal is to improve creative thinking and communication.
+Participants build three-dimensional models of their ideas using Lego bricks tell stories about their models.
+The methodology derives its name from the concept of "serious play".

 Origins

-Johan Roos and Bart Victor created the "Serious Play" concept and process in the mid-1990s as a way to enable managers to describe, create and challenge their views on their business.
-Dr. Roos is now Chief Academic Officer at Hult International Business School and Dr. Bart Victor is Cal Turner Professor of Moral Leadership at Vanderbilt University.
+Johan Roos and Bart Victor developed the "Serious Play" concept and process in the mid-1990s to enable managers to describe, create and challenge their views on their business.
 They created Serious Play while they were both professors at IMD in Switzerland.

 The conceptual foundation of Serious Play combines ideas from constructivism (Piaget 1951), constructionism (Harel and Papert 1991), complex adaptive system theory (Holland 1995) and autopoietic corporate epistemology (von Krogh and Roos 1994; 1995) applied to the context of management and organizations.
 It also relies on action research.

 The empirical foundation of the concept of Serious Play stems from Roos and Victor's experiments with leadership teams in Tetra Pak, Hydro Aluminium and TFL and during an IMD program for the top 300 leaders in the Lego Group.
-They presented their early ideas in a short article published by IMD in 1998 entitled "In Search for Original Strategies: How About Some Serious Play?" and in the 1999 article "Towards a New Model of Strategy-making as Serious Play" published by European Management Journal.
+They presented their early ideas in a 1998 IMD article titled "In Search for Original Strategies: How About Some Serious Play?" and in the 1999 article "Towards a New Model of Strategy-making as Serious Play" published by European Management Journal.
 In 2004 the journal Long-Range Planning published their article "Playing Seriously with Strategy" (with Matt Statler), which serves as the foundation for Lego Serious Play concept.